evanx/sub-push/README.md

 ```
 where we suppress error messages from `python -mjson.tool`

-Alternatively we pipe the JSON to a file
+Alternatively we might append the JSON log messages to a file:
 ```shell
   redis-cli brpop logger:mylogger 4 | grep '^\[' >> /tmp/mylogger.log
 ```